NAU-Datascience/NAU-Datascience.github.io/_posts/2018-01-27-Engineering Extreme Event Forecasting at Uber with Recurrent Neural Networks.md

 ### Forecasting in the Future

-If this type of research excites you (and you happen to be Down Under, check out Uber’s [time series workshop](http://roseyu.com/time-series-workshop/) during the [International Machine Learning Convention](https://2017.icml.cc/) on August 6, 2017 in Sydney.
+If this type of research excites you (and you happen to be Down Under, check out Uber’s time series workshop during the International Machine Learning Convention on August 6, 2017, in Sydney.